A long, large cat, the Birman is territorial but not aggressive and captures attention with very unusual markings.

 The fur of the Birman is medium long, and soft and silky.
 It tends not to mat and is easy to care for.

-The Birman is a more private breed and tends to attach itself to one person.
-Some Birmans can show a bit of jealousy if their guardian does not pay attention to them.
+The Birman is a more private breed and tends to attach herself to one person.
+Some Birmans can show a bit of jealousy if their parent does not pay attention to them.
 While they are territorial, they are not aggressive.

 Being a larger cat and somewhat stocky to begin with, Birmans can become overweight.
-Daily exercise can help keep the cat in good physical condition.
+Daily exercise can help keep her in good physical condition.

 In addition, groom your Birman daily to prevent matting of the fine fur.